Why should we adjust marichyasana C?

 The next step requires more of a hands-on approach to help the student move forward with the development of this posture.
 At this stage we want to lead students away from the hand on the floor behind them and see if they can bind the front arm around the knee in some way.
 Initially, we’re just looking to see if they can bind to something.
 It’s possible that they’ll bind to their other hand behind their back, and it’s also possible they may need to bind to something else, like their shin, in the short-term.

-At this stage it’s also important to see if the student is capable of sitting upright on their own without their hands.
+At this stage it’s also important to see if the student is capable of sitting upright in marichyasana C on their own without their hands.
 If it’s not possible, I may use a block or blanket and have them sit up on it to help get the pelvis forward.

 As I pull them forward and get the knee to armpit as tight as possible, the student then needs to internally rotate their arm at the shoulder joint.
 Depending on the flexibility in this movement, they may be able to bind onto their foot, ankle, or shin.
 If they can’t reach any of those, I will sometimes take a strap and simply loop it under their foot and then lift it up to their hand.

 I will often have them take their second hand, that is, the one that would be on the floor behind them, and wrap it around their back.
 I either offer them my free hand or I sit down completely and put my leg over their straight leg and offer them my foot.
-I only do this if their other hand is way back there.
+This is something I do only if their other hand is way back there.

 Having said that, there are some students with body proportions that would have a very hard time binding and twisting together.
 For instance, students with a long torso to short femur relationship will almost always have to round their spine forward (flexion) in order to get their shoulder lower to bind around the knee.
 If you want to check this, when the student is sitting upright with one knee bent, look at how much higher their shoulder is compared to their knee.
-If it’s the same height, no worries.
+Don’t worry if it’s the same height.
 If it’s a couple inches or more above their knee, the student will have to round their spine in order to bind around the knee.

 For students who are more advanced, the adjustments to marichyasana C will also change.
 Sometimes it’s just deepening the posture to the point where you think it needs to go, for instance, binding the wrist with the hand that has wrapped around the knee.
 If the student already has the pose, I might add an additional sense of ground by putting some pressure into their binding arm from just above their elbow.
 I can also add to that sense of stability and ground for them by giving some resistance to their extended foot with my ankle which can help stabilize their pelvis.
 All of this allows them to then twist themselves deeper as it feels available to them.